Load Equalization in Electric Drives: What It Is & How It Works

 Load Equalization in Electrical Drives

 During the period of light loads, the flywheel stores extra energy received from the supply.
 During periods of heavy loads, the speed of the electrical drive decreases.
 Under this condition, the flywheel redistributes the stored energy to meet the load demand.
-Hence, the electric power drawn from the supply remains constant throughout the operation of the drive.

-Flywheel Calculation:
+Flywheel Calculation

+Understanding the flywheel’s dynamics helps in designing the system for optimal performance.
 For load equalization, we have to calculate the moment of inertia of the flywheel.
-The calculation is explained below.

 Let us consider a flywheel mounted on the shaft of the electrical drive for load equalization.
 If the drive has the linear speed torque characteristics expressed by the following equation,